 The letter shown above I thought would be better placed in the Seaforth Highlanders Museum at Fort George, Ardersier, Inverness, and they were very pleased to receive it.
 A larger copy is shown in Gallery6. although it is not any clearer.

 This Bible was owned by Elizabeth Steven, the mother of Benjamin.
 Written inside is a note Presented to Ben in the year of his marriage...... and then also a later note listing her children.

-The Bible was in the possession of her great grandson, but was in a dilapidated state (shown in the Registered area) but has been restored to a much better state as shown here.
+The Bible was in the possession of her great grandson, but was in a dilapidated state (shown in Gallery3) but has been restored to a much better state as shown here.

 Elizabeth was born in 1835 and it was fairly common to receive a bible on one's 21st birthday, so possible from 1856.